 - Create Movies

-- Summer jobs – mother helper, dog walker, mow grass, babysitter
+- Summer jobs – mother helper, dog walker (we recommend you using dog walking software to keep organised), mow grass, babysitter

 - Attend local Youth facility